jongoodnow/gitime/docs/README.md

 	$ gitime set -r 50

-By default, gitime will round your hours worked to the nearest hour.
+By default, gitime will round your hours worked to the nearest quarter hour.
 This can be changed to say, the nearest half-hour with:

 	$ gitime set --round 0.5